 If I am the last one hired will I be the first fired?
-A slowing economy often produces fear and uncertainty that drives emotions to overshadow patience and logic.
+A slowing economy often produces fear and uncertainty that drives emotions to overshadow logic.